beauremus/pacsys/docs/backends/dmq.md

 | `DMQ_SECURITY_VIOLATION` | -99 | MIC signature verification failed (wrong sign format) |
 | `DMQ_PENDING` | 1 | Not an error - INIT still processing, wait for final status |

-For writes, impl1 sends PENDING only after full job creation (`InitTask.run`), which includes ACNET backend setup.
+For writes, the server sends PENDING only after full job creation (`InitTask.run`), which includes ACNET backend setup.
 This can take up to 5s (`CLIENT_INIT_RATE`).
 For reads, PENDING is sent immediately.